Devashishsingh98/Attendance/README.md

 # Attendance
-Screenshot of attendance will be taken(for now).
+Screenshot of attendance will be taken.

 ## How to  get started?
 * command :- **git clone _link_>** or download zip file.